bidiu/weather-app/README.md

 - Only been tested on Chrome, Firefox and Safari
 - Currently not responsive
 - This application uses HTML5 Geolocation API to provide weather data of user's current location
-- **Geolocation is banned in Safari for insecure connections, even with localhost.**
+- **Geolocation is banned in Safari in Sierra (macOS 10.12) for insecure connections, even with localhost.**